European lenders exit Amazon oil trade after scrutiny by campaigners

 "BNP Paribas is committed to the continuous improvement of its sustainability strategy," the bank said.

-Rabobank said in August it had stopped financing Ecuadorean crude cargoes earlier in 2020.
+Rabobank said in August that it had stopped financing Ecuadorean crude cargoes earlier in 2020.

 UBS, for now, has stopped short of committing to end its financing of Ecuadorean crude oil cargoes.
 The bank said it maintained dialogue with advocacy groups and was committed to the highest environmental and social standards.